manasasravan/policyexpert/README.md

 # PolicyExpert
-Policyexpert Home insurance page test
+Policyexpert Home insurance page automation practice

 This is a sample project on PolicyExpert's Home insurance page.